Algorithmic Transparency: Consumers

 About Wolt

-Wolt was founded in 2014 and joined forces with DoorDash in 2022.
-DoorDash operates in 31 countries today, 27 of which are with the Wolt product and brand.
+Wolt was founded in 2014 and joined forces with DoorDash (NASDAQ: DASH) in 2022.
+Together, we operate in more than 30 countries today, 28 of which are with the Wolt product and brand.
+You can read more on the Wolt website.

 Related topics